francamps/data-data-workshop/Exercise1/README.md

 }
 ```

-You'll see this number for sunrise.
+You'll see this number for sunrise `1488349619`.
 This is called a Unix timestamp, and it is a way of standardizing all computer times.
-It refers to the number of seconds that have passed since January 1st 1970.
+It refers to the number of seconds that have passed since January 1st 1970 in UTC time.
 (It is by the way going to stop working on 2038).

 If you look at the data again, you'll see a `today` field, which is the timestamp for March 1st 2017 at midnight.
 We'll use that to know how many seconds will have passed before the sun rises in each city.